 Day Neutral varieties are sensitive to temperature instead of day length.
 They will stop producing in temperatures above 75 degrees, so in areas with warm summers they will behave like the ever-bearing plants with an early and late harvest.

 There are basically 3 ways to grow strawberries: in a garden bed, in raised beds or in containers (or pots).
-Each approach has a few best practices that will help you be successful.
+Each approach has a few tips or best practices that will help you be successful.

 - Most strawberries do not bear much (if at all) the first year.
 It is important, therefore, to grow them in moveable pots or removable planters if you live in a cold climate.